-They also use the CI, unit testing and monitoring tools provided by Gearset, making full use of Gearset’s toolkit.
+They also use the CI, monitoring and unit testing tools provided by Gearset, making full use of Gearset’s toolkit.
 As Marco says,

 Gearset can be as simple or as complex as you want it to be.
 He confidently believes Gearset has added value to the business:

 The team now delivers more value in less time.
 Sumit Kumar, Salesforce Developer, was particularly impressed by the ease with which the team could use the features: